irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 anti-harassment policy which also applies to the IRTF [ANTI-HARASSMENT].

-If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns, you are encouraged to raise your concern with the relevant Research Group Chair, the IRTF Chair, or the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
+If you believe you have been harassed, notice that someone else is being harassed, or have any other concerns relating to potential harassment or conduct, you are encouraged to raise your concern with the relevant Research Group Chair or the IRTF Chair, or with the Ombudsteam [OMBUDSTEAM] who work on an independent and confidential basis.
 All such concerns will be seriously considered, and action will be taken as appropriate, up to and including exclusion of the offending party from IRTF